CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 ## What is Allas?

 **Allas** is CSC's general purpose research data storage server.
-It is a part of the CSC storage portfolio and can be accessed on the CSC servers as well as from anywhere on the Internet.
+It is a part of the CSC storage portfolio and can be accessed on the CSC servers as well as from anywhere on the internet.
 Allas can be used both for static research data that needs to be available for analysis and to collect and host cumulating or changing data.
 A CSC project is required to import data to Allas.
-Allas can be used to host data as long as the CSC project is active.
+Allas can be used to host data for as long as the CSC project is active.

 From the technical point of view, Allas is a modern object storage system.
-It comes with _S3_ and _Swift_ interfaces on a _CEPH_ storage.
+It comes with the _S3_ and _Swift_ interfaces on a _CEPH_ storage.
 In practice, this means that instead of files, the data is stored as objects in buckets.
 A bucket is a container for objects that may also include metadata describing the bucket.

 The stored objects can be of any data type, such as images or compressed data files.
 In general, objects are similar to files.
 The object storage can be used for a variety of purposes.
 It has benefits but also limitations.